Surf break: Rising sea levels

-Ocean Currents
+Ocean currents

-Across the world, Earth's currents push cold and warm water.
-See Ocean current.
+Across the world, Earth's currents push cold and warm water (see ocean current).
 With increased water from melting ice caps, currents have a larger body of water to push.
 Currents are slowing down globally, in some cases up by 15%.
-These currents can allow certain areas of the world to get cold when it's supposed to be warm, and vice versa.
+These currents can allow certain areas of the world to get cold when it is supposed to be warm, and vice versa.
 Reduced current power limits the power swells have on daily surf breaks.

 Storms

 Storms are increasing in quantity and potency.
-We are seeing higher category 4 and 5 storms; translating to intense swells.
+Higher category 4 and 5 storms are occurring, translating to intense swells.
 Storms drive powerful swells; so for an increase in storm power the waves will actually in turn become increased in size.

 Though storms are supposed to create larger swells and better surf, waves are actually decreasing in size globally.
 Rising sea levels decrease the potency of storms; hurricanes and winds have a smaller impact on surf breaks only when the tides are higher.